-- Drug-induced psychosis: using or withdrawing from alcohol, amphetamines, LSD, marijuana, ecstasy or magic mushrooms may induce psychotic symptoms that last for short or long periods.
+- Drug-induced psychosis: using or withdrawing from alcohol, ice and other amphetamines, LSD, marijuana, ecstasy or magic mushrooms may induce psychotic symptoms that last for short or long periods.

 - Severe depression: people with severe depression can experience psychotic symptoms.
 This includes postnatal depression, which some women experience after giving birth.

 - Brief reactive psychosis: rarely, a stressful event may prompt psychotic symptoms that last less than 1 month.
 There is often a quick recovery.

 - Psychosis caused by illness or medicines: psychosis can be caused by chemical derangements in the body and brain from medicines, or because of illnesses affecting normal bodily functions.
 It can also be the result of damage to brain structures from diseases such as Alzheimer's disease.